Nick Fortes Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 11th in MLB.
+- The Pirates pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.41).
+- The Pirates have the 18th-ranked team ERA among all league pitching staffs (4.33).

-- Ortiz makes the start for the Pirates, his eighth of the season.
-He is 1-3 with a 4.30 ERA and 26 strikeouts through 37 2/3 innings pitched.
+- Pirates pitchers combine to allow 75 home runs (one per game), the second-fewest in baseball.

-- The righty's most recent appearance was on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, surrendering one earned run while allowing four hits.
+- The Pirates are sending Oviedo (3-7) to the mound for his 16th start of the season.
+He is 3-7 with a 4.30 ERA and 74 strikeouts through 81 2/3 innings pitched.

-- In eight games this season, the 24-year-old has an ERA of 4.30, with 6.2 strikeouts per nine innings.
-Opponents are batting .298 against him.
+- His last appearance was on Tuesday against the Chicago Cubs, when the right-hander threw six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.